Gyimah3/Healthcare-Translation-Web-App-with-Generative-AI/README.md

 3. Select source and target languages from the dropdown menus
 4. Click the "Start Recording" button to begin speaking
 5. View real-time transcription and translation on screen
 6. Click "Stop Recording" when finished, and play translation

+`Backend server is live on ->` https://healthcare-translation-web-app-with-ibvg.onrender.com/

 ## HTML Demo